 The Financial Action Task Force (FATF) is an inter-governmental body operating under the Organisation for Economic Co-operation and Development OECD with the objective of combating money laundering, terrorist financing, and financing of proliferation of weapons of mass destruction.
 The group develops and issues recommendations and follows their implementation in the member states with annual inquiries and periodic country evaluations.

-The most recent Mutual Evaluation Report of Finland was completed in spring 2019 (published on 16 April 2019).
-The first follow-up report for the Mutual Evaluation Report of Finland will be discussed by the FATF in June 2020.
+The most recent Mutual Evaluation of Finland was completed in spring 2019 (the report was published on 16 April 2019).
+The first follow-up report for the Mutual Evaluation of Finland will be discussed by the FATF in October 2020.

 The FATF Plenary meets three times a year.